UBC-MDS/programming-in-python-for-data-science/chapters/en/module8.md

-Which of the columns contains null values?
+Which of the columns contain null values?
 *Hint: There could be more than one.*